emilyOberH/C-programming/README.md

   7) Modified version of previuos exercise to create a triangle out of any character.
 User enters character c and program displays triangle made up of the entered character.

   8) Program asks user for a positive integer n and then calls a function that displays a diamond shape made out of '*' characters of heigth n.

+  9) A parkin garage charges a minimum fee of 20$ to park up to 3 hours.
+Every additional hour adds an additional 5$ to the price, with 50$ being the maximum charge possible.
+User enters the hours parked by each customer all separated by a space character and the program displays the price to charge each cusumer, as well as the sum of all prices and hours combined.